 Persian Halva is a sweet dense paste made of flour and butter, mixed with a syrup of sugar, saffron, rosewater, and cardamom that gives it a pleasant taste and smell.

 Halva is originally an Arabic dessert literally meaning “sweet”, but it has found its way to many Asian and North African countries, and in every region, it is prepared and served differently.
-In Iran it is usually served at funerals or during Ramadan(fasting) month, garnished with shredded coconut or slivered almonds.
+In Iran it is usually served at funerals or during Ramadan(fasting) month, garnished with slivered almonds and pistachios.

 How to cook the perfect Persian Halva